c-blake/nio/FAQ.md

 more compression modes.
 Like HDF5, kdb is "overly bundled" in its concept and better factoring wins the day.
 To do this with the NIO model is easy.
 Similar comments probably apply to other efforts like Apache Parquet&Arrow.
+[Tea Files](http://discretelogics.com/teafiles/) are quite similar in spirit, but not tensor-rank general and oriented too specifically against time as a primary table key.

 As far as I can tell, NIO is alone in striving for a flexible column/vector
 |matrix|tensor "store" that strives to just solve **just one simple problem**: